supervisely-ecosystem/import-mot-format/README.md

 Current version of application supports only `gt` file annotations.

-After application execution, `mot_video` project will be created in your workspace.
+After application execution, you will be redirected to `Tasks` page and `mot_video` project will be created in your workspace.
 New Supervisely project could contain any number of classes: e.g. `MOT{15,16,17,20}` datasets will contain only `pedestrian` class with shape `Rectangle`(due to the fact that only objects of the pedestrian class are labelled in source datasets).
 Also new project will contain `None` type tag with name `ignore_conf`.
 Tag indicates that you do not need to take into account this figure in the current frame for evaluating.
 More about MOT format and `conf` value you can read [here](https://motchallenge.net/instructions/).

 ## How To Run
 **Step 1**: Add app to your team from [Ecosystem](https://ecosystem.supervise.ly/apps/import-mot-format) if it is not there.